Rouhani Cabinet Pick Linked to Mass Surveillance of 2009 Protesters

 On August 12, a few days before Parliament deliberated his nomination, Jahromi denied reports that he directed intelligence operations under Ahmadinejad while adding the he was “proud” of aiding the Intelligence Ministry in another way.

-“In my career, I have never been in charge of surveillance itself, but rather I was in charge of making the technical infrastructure for the surveillance equipment industry and I’m proud of it,” he added.
+“During my activities I was not in charge of wiretapping but in charge of building the technical infrastructure industry for this purpose and I’m proud of it.”

 Aiding Iran’s Citizen Surveillance Operations